 We discuss a few stylesheet topics below.
 Other stylesheet definitions that are (mostly) meant for PDF presentations are discussed in the next section.

 Style sheets can also contain symbols, such as marks and arrows, background patterns, or logos.
 These are named Ipe objects that can be referenced by the document.
 If your document's stylesheets define a symbol named Background, it will be displayed automatically on all pages.
+(If a layer named "BACKGROUND" is present on a page, it suppresses the "Background" symbol for that page.
+It does not matter if the layer itself is visible or not.)
 You can create and use symbols using the Symbols ipelet.
 Here is a (silly) example of a style sheet that defines such a background:

 <ipestyle name="background"> <symbol name="Background" xform="yes"> <text pos="10 10" stroke="black" size="LARGE"> Background text </text> </symbol> </ipestyle>